nirandiw/t3-oct-wxd-enablement/README.md

 `answer.py` follows a simple RAG implementation of AILI, using Watsonx Discovery and watsonx.ai and stores the answers in a outputfile.

 1. Get your `deployment id` and `space id` from watsonx.ai for the answe-generation prompt (i.e., `aili_answer`).
-  1.1 The  deployment id used in this script is the answer-generation prompt deployed during the IBM-ATO AILI PoC.
   1.2 Pass your deployment id in the function `gen_answer()`
   1.3 Set the space id in the `main()` function.
 2. Set `ref_set = pd.read_excel('../<your questions>.xlsx')` to your question set.